Grant Shapps: Conservative Party co-chairman

 In September 2012, Shapps was appointed co-chairman of the Conservative Party in Cameron's first major reshuffle.
 His salary was paid by the party.
 That November, Shapps hired political strategist Lynton Crosby to provide strategic advice and run the 2015 election campaign, and ended his tenure after the 2015 general election.

 In March 2013, Shapps defended the Welfare Reform Act 2012 (often referred to as the "Bedroom Tax") saying his own children share a bedroom.
 That September, Shapps complained to the secretary-general of the United Nations about a press release issued in its name stating that the reforms went against human rights.
 Also in 2013, Shapps speaking on benefit reforms including capping benefits so that no out-of-work household can claim more than the average working family earns said that "nearly a million people have come off incapacity benefit... before going for the test.
 They've taken themselves off.
 My big argument here is this is not these people were trying to play the system, as much as these people were forced into a system that played them."
 His statement was criticised by Andrew Dilnot, chairman of the UK Statistics Authority, who said that the figure for those previously on incapacity and withdrawing was just 19,700.
 The other 878,300 not on benefits consisted of a drop in new claimants of the ESA.

 In October 2013, Shapps told The Daily Telegraph that the BBC could forfeit the right to its licence fee if it did not resolve its "culture of waste and secrecy".
 He also suggested that the organisation was biased against the Conservative Party, saying it did not "apply fairness in both directions" and that there was a "question of credibility for the organisation".
-His comments sparked a vigorous response from a former BBC director general Greg Dyke who said that "politicians shouldn't define partiality".
-Others, including the then BBC director general Tony Hall echoed some of Shapps's comments by saying that the "BBC needs to start treating public money as its own".
+His comments sparked a vigorous response from a former Director-General of the BBC Greg Dyke who said that "politicians shouldn't define partiality".
+Others, including the then Director-General of the BBC Tony Hall echoed some of Shapps's comments by saying that the "BBC needs to start treating public money as its own".

 In March 2014, Shapps tweeted support of the 2014 budget as supporting ordinary people.
 Opponents criticised Shapps of being patronising to working people by believing their pastimes were limited to bingo and beer, and it drew critical media coverage in The Guardian.